Back to all case studies

 • 44.3% increase in open rates

-The other issue?
-Home furnishings isn't impulse buying.
-Nobody scrolls their phone and thinks "yeah, let me grab that $800 TV stand right now."
+Here's the other thing nobody on the team had stopped to think about: home furnishings aren't impulse buys.
+Nobody scrolls Instagram and grabs an $800 TV stand on a whim.
 There's a consideration cycle.
 People browse.
-They compare.
 They measure their rooms.
+They compare three brands.
 They come back three weeks later.
-And if you're not nurturing that journey with the right content at the right time, you're losing them to the brand that does.
+If you're not nurturing that journey with the right thing at the right time, you're losing them to whoever does.

 Results chart

-• Open rates jumped 44.3% because people were finally getting emails they cared about
+• Open rates jumped 44.3% because subscribers were finally getting emails they actually wanted to open

 • Flow conversion value climbed 150.9% as the rebuilt automations started doing real work

-• SMS became a legitimate revenue driver, not just a checkbox
+• SMS became a real revenue driver, not a checkbox in the marketing stack

 • Email + SMS became Simpli Home's single most reliable growth channel

-And here's the part that matters most: Year Two was bigger than Year One.
+The part that matters most: Year Two was bigger than Year One.
 That's not a spike.
-That's compounding growth.
-The system got smarter every month because we kept feeding it better data and better segmentation.
+That's compounding.
+The system got smarter every month because we kept feeding it better data and tighter segmentation.
 It didn't plateau.
 It accelerated.

 Strategy overview

-The breakthrough wasn't some fancy new tool.
-It was a question we kept asking: what does THIS customer actually need to see right now?
+The breakthrough wasn't a new tool.
+It was a question we asked on every campaign: what does this customer actually need to see right now?

-We built segments for apartment dwellers vs. homeowners.
+Apartment dwellers vs. homeowners.
 First-time buyers vs. redecorators.
-Storage-focused shoppers vs. design-focused shoppers.
-Each one got content, product recommendations, and timing that matched where they were in their decision process.
+Storage-focused vs. design-focused shoppers.
+Each got content, recommendations, and timing matched to where they were in their decision process.
+Not where the sending calendar said they should be.

 Every insight got fed back into the email marketing strategy.
 We didn't run campaigns and hope.
-We ran campaigns, measured, adjusted, and ran better ones next time.
+We ran them, measured, adjusted, and ran better ones next time.

 Ready to Stop Sending the Same Email to Everyone?